dlh/MediaWiki-RecentChangesOption/README.md

 RCNamespaceOption
 =================

-A MediaWiki extension that adds options to manage the visibility of certain namespaces on the `Recent Changes` page.
+A MediaWiki extension that adds options to manage the default visibility of certain namespaces on the `Recent Changes` page.

 Project site: http://github.com/dlh/RCNamespaceOption